top of page

 1868-1962?

-SW corner on 109th Ave on E side of 68th St between 111th & 109th Ave
+SW corner of 109th Ave on E side of 68th St between 111th & 109th Ave.
+School was moved and made of Stucco

 Allegan